schoergj/DSA103/README.md

 - Data analysis and interpretation
 - Current topics in chemical data science

+# Instructions for setting up an environment for course materials
+This can be found in the README file accompanying the "EDA" (Exploratory Data Analysis) section (EDA-Lectures-7-8).
+This README file will also walk you through how to structure your repository and materials for the course.

 # Authors and acknowledgments
 Many thanks to Marvin Alberts for helping with the exercises!